 Today in Canada is Pink T-Shirt Day in recognition of anti-bullying, and I find myself thinking a lot about teaching my kids to treat others with respect, compassion and understanding.
-My daughter is in kindergarten, my son in grade one and already I’m hearing stories from them about name-calling or being picked on at school.
-Most of what I’ve heard so far is fairly tame but I can’t help but wonder: am I doing a good enough job of teaching my children about bullying?
+My daughter is in kindergarten and my son in grade one.
+The kids are now telling me stories about name-calling or being picked on at school.
+Most of what I’ve heard so far is fairly tame but I can’t help but wonder: am I doing a good enough job to teach my kids about bullying?

-Recently, my six-year-old son has mentioned to us that he is sometimes getting picked on at recess, usually by kids in other grades that he doesn’t know, but there have been a couple of times that it’s from schoolmates he plays with.
-He appears to be handling it well and in general seems mostly annoyed by it all, but there was one time that he got upset when someone who’s supposed to be his friend called him a mean name.
+My six-year-old son has mentioned to us that he is sometimes getting picked on at recess.
+It is usually by kids in other grades that he doesn’t know However, there have been a couple of times that it’s from schoolmates he plays with.
+He appears to be handling it well and in general, seems annoyed by it all.
+There was one time that he got upset when someone who’s supposed to be his friend called him a mean name.

-I know all too well what being picked on is like because I was bullied as a child.
-It was terrible and I never want my son or daughter to ever have to go through what I went through.
+I know all too well because I was bullied as a child.
+It was terrible.
+I never want my son or daughter to ever have to go through what I went through.
 My experience has motivated me to keep the lines of communication open with my kids.
 When my son told me what happened to him at school, I explained to him that I want him to always feel like he can come talk to me or his dad about any problems he might have and to not feel embarrassed.
-When I was a kid, I never spoke to my parents about being picked on.
-It’s not like my parents ever made me feel like I couldn’t talk to them, but I felt ashamed about being bullied and kept a lot of it to myself.
+I never spoke to my parents about being picked on.
+It’s not like my parents ever made me feel like I couldn’t talk to them.
+I felt ashamed about being bullied and kept a lot of it to myself.
 It was a very lonely place for me and I would never want my kids to feel that way.

-We also chatted with them about defending their friends, and how meaningful it can be to show your friends how much you care when you see them being treated badly by someone else.
+We also chatted with them about defending their friends.
+Show your friends how much you care when you see them being treated badly.
 My husband and I were happy to hear our son tell us that he stuck up for his friend when someone said something rude about her.
-This made me proud, as I know the value of having a friend who will be there for you when you’re being bullied.
+This made me proud.
+I know the value of having a friend who will be there for you.

-Teaching our kids about bullying will be an ongoing conversation for me and my husband to have with them.
-As they get older, the bullying scenario will become different for them and it is important that we continue to remind our son and daughter to conduct themselves respectfully.
+Teaching our kids about bullying will be an ongoing conversation.
+As they get older, the bullying scenario will become different for them.
+It is important that we continue to remind our son and daughter to conduct themselves respectfully.

-This mama bear may not be able to protect her children every moment of the day, but hopefully, I’m giving them the tools to continue to grow into thoughtful and considerate people.
+This mama bear may not be able to protect her children every moment of the day.
+Hopefully, I’m giving them the tools to continue to grow into thoughtful and considerate people.